-For the first question, we summarize the principles of existing cybersecurity LLMs, detailing their key techniques, the data used for model development, and the trained domain LLMs for special tasks.
-We provide insight into constructing domain models, valuable for researchers and cybersecurity practitioners looking to build custom LLMs tailored to specific needs, such as computational limits, private data, and local knowledge bases (Section~\ref{sec:q1}).
-For the second question, we conduct an extensive survey on the use of existing LLMs across 10+ cybersecurity tasks, including threat intelligence, vulnerability detection, program repairing, and others.
-This analysis not only helps us understand how LLMs benefit cybersecurity in various aspects but also enables us to identify their strengths when applied to domain-specific tasks.
-By showcasing the diverse capabilities of LLMs, we aim to clarify their potential for enhancing and transforming the field of cybersecurity (Section~\ref{sec:q2}).
-The third question emphasizes the challenges that need to be overcome when applying LLMs in cybersecurity.
-LLM's inherent vulnerabilities and susceptibilities cause these challenges to attacks, especially LLM-oriented attacks and LLM jailbreaking.
-Additionally, we also look into future directions for developing LLMs, providing a guide for researchers and practitioners seeking to advance this field and harness LLMs' potential in cybersecurity (Section~\ref{sec:q3}).
+For the first question, we summarize the principles of existing cybersecurity LLMs, detailing their key techniques, the data used for model construction, and well-trained domain LLMs for special tasks.
+We provide insights into constructing domain models, which are valuable for researchers and practitioners looking to build customized LLMs based on specific requirements, such as computational limits, private data, and local knowledge bases (Section~\ref{sec:q1}).
+For the second question, we conduct an extensive survey on the usage of existing LLMs in more than 10 cybersecurity tasks, including threat intelligence, vulnerability detection, program repairing, and others.
+This analysis not only helps us understand how LLMs benefit cybersecurity in various aspects but also allows us to identify their strengths when applied to domain-specific tasks.
+By demonstrating the diverse capabilities of LLMs, we aim to illustrate their potential to enhance and transform the cybersecurity field (Section~\ref{sec:q2}).
+The third question highlights the challenges that need to be overcome when applying LLMs in cybersecurity.
+LLMs' inherent vulnerabilities and susceptibilities lead to these attack challenges, especially attacks against LLMs and LLM jailbreaking.
+Additionally, we also explore further research directions for applying LLM to cybersecurity, guiding researchers and practitioners to promote advancement in this field (Section~\ref{sec:q3}).

-In summary, this paper contributes by providing a comprehensive review of the state-of-the-art LLM applications in cybersecurity, highlighting the potential benefits and challenges, and proposing future research directions.
+In summary, this paper contributes by providing a comprehensive review of the state-of-the-art LLM applications in cybersecurity, highlighting the potential advantages and challenges, and proposing future research directions.
 The subsequent sections of this paper are organized as follows.
-Section \ref{sec:preliminary} provides an overview of the research scope of this paper.
-Section \ref{sec:q1} summarizes the existing cybersecurity LLMs.
-Section \ref{sec:q2} details how LLMs are applied in various cybersecurity tasks.
+Section \ref{sec:preliminary} outlines the scope of this paper.
+Section \ref{sec:q1} summarizes existing LLMs for cybersecurity.
+Section \ref{sec:q2} details how LLMs can be applied to various cybersecurity tasks.
 Section \ref{sec:q3} highlights the challenges and promising opportunities for future research.
-Section \ref{sec:conclusion} draws the conclusions.
+Section \ref{sec:conclusion} draws the conclusion.

-\section{preliminary}
+\section{Preliminary}